- Children Diagnosed With Cancer: Dealing With Diagnosis

 Infants and very young children with cancer might

 - Be afraid of and upset by painful medical procedures

-- Yell, scream, throw tantrums, refuse to cooperate, or withdraw
+- Yell, scream, throw tantrums, hit, or bite

 - Cling to parents

-- Be angry or sad that their normal play and exploration are restricted
+- Be sad that their normal play and exploration are restricted

 School-age children with cancer might